jblindsay/whitebox-tools/README.md

 - ***OlympicFilter***: Performs an olympic smoothing filter on an image.
 - ***Opening***: An opening is a mathematical morphology operating involving a dilation (max filter) of an erosion (min filter) set.
 - ***NormalizedDifferenceVegetationIndex***: Calculates the normalized difference vegetation index (NDVI) from near-infrared and red imagery.
+- ***PanchromaticSharpening***: Increases the spatial resolution of image data by combining multispectral bands with panchromatic data.
 - ***PercentageContrastStretch***: Performs a percentage linear contrast stretch on input images.
 - ***PercentileFilter***: Performs a percentile filter on an input image.
 - ***PrewittFilter***: Performs a Prewitt edge-detection filter on an image.